gradippp/agradip.fyi/public/redpilled.md

 Perhaps it's not that the cosmos doesn't care about us, but rather we fail to care for ourselves and the Pale Blue Dot.

 ---

-### Reject Religions, Become God

-If you're religious, how can you confidently say that all other religions are false and their gods are imaginary?
-What if you were born into a different faith?
-Would you still hold the same attitude towards the one true religion you do now, or would you defend that religion just as blindly?
-What if the gods we worship were never divine at all, but merely powerful stories we told ourselves to feel less alone, less afraid, more important in an indifferent universe?